microsoft/MixedReality-UXTools-Unreal/Docs/Breaking Changes/Breaking Changes Since 0.8.0.md

 ### Fix UxtFollowComponent to work with +X convention (PR 370)
 `UxtFollowComponent` now works appropriately, following (Actor's) +X convention.
 That means that, if an asset was rotated by 180º in any subcomponent to be displayed as expected, that should now be reverted, rotating the Actor appropriately instead.

-### MRPawn requires a CameraComponent to track HMD position
-With a pawn configured as decribed in the [UXT-Unreal tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/unreal-uxt-ch3#create-a-pawn), you will also need to add a `CameraComponent` with `Lock to Hmd` set.
-This is to allow the `PlayerCameraController` track the HMD position.